Are Futons Bad For Your Back?

 Futons differ in their construction, materials, and firmness compared to traditional mattresses.
 Futons typically have a thinner profile and can be easily folded and stored.

-Can futons provide adequate support for side sleepers?
+Can futons provide adequate support for those who sleep on their sides?

 Futons may be less suitable for side sleepers who need more cushioning around pressure points like the shoulders and hips.